philterd/philter/docs/docs/redaction/ledgers.md

 A Redaction Ledger is a core security feature of Philter, providing a cryptographically-verifiable and immutable log of every redaction performed on your documents.
 In an era where data integrity and transparency are paramount, ledgers offer a definitive way to audit and trust the automated redaction process.

 By maintaining a verifiable record of what was changed, why it was changed, and how it was changed, Philter empowers your organization to demonstrate compliance with rigorous data privacy standards like HIPAA, GDPR, and CCPA.
-The chain is **tamper-evident** — entries cannot be altered without detection — but, as described under [How and When Ledger Entries Are Deleted](#how-and-when-ledger-entries-are-deleted), entries can be removed deliberately for data-minimization or lifecycle reasons.
+The chain is **tamper-evident** and each entry is **signed**, so an altered entry is detectable and its origin is provable.
+See [What the Ledger Proves](#what-the-ledger-proves).
+As described under [How and When Ledger Entries Are Deleted](#how-and-when-ledger-entries-are-deleted), entries can still be removed deliberately for data-minimization or lifecycle reasons.

 ## How Redaction Ledgers Work